-This community develops after land has been planted to pasture and then left to fallow without management inputs.
-It can also develop after a mechanical brush management practice has been applied during poor weather conditions or not followed up with appropriate management practices.
-It is typified by low plant diversity, the dominance of woody species, very little herbaceous grass production, high amounts of annual forbs, and bare ground.
-Because of the seed bank present in the soil, and the constant addition of new seed from grazing/browsing animals and seed eating birds, re-infestation of woody seedlings can happen in less than five years.
-The production and plant community structure are highly variable in the Go Back Land Community (3.2).
+This community develops after land has been planted to pasture and left to fallow without management.
+It can also develop after a mechanical brush management practice has been applied during poor weather conditions.
+It is typified by low plant diversity, with mesquite and prickly pear dominating the woody species, very little herbaceous grass production, and high amounts of bare ground.
+Because of the seed bank present in the soil, and the constant addition of new seed from grazing/browsing animals and seed eating birds, re-infestation of woody seedlings can happen in a relatively short time period of less than five years.
+The production and plant community structure are highly variable in the Go Back Land (3.2).

-Figure 22.
+Figure 26.
 Plant community growth curve (percent production by month).
-TX8512, Converted Land - Woody Seedling Encroachment.
+TX4812, Converted Land Community - Woody Seedling Encroachment.
+Converted Land Community that has been encroached by woody seedlings due to abandonment of crop and pastureland ...